psu13/mutable-hakyll/posts/pot-stickers-2026.md

 ---
-title: The Illustrated Pot Sticker 2026
+title: Jiaozi Update (The Illustrated Pot Sticker 2026)
 date: 2026-01-20
 author: psu
 ---

+Yes I know jiaozi are not pot stickers, but I'm stuck with the title I picked ... too many years ago, so we're mixing the names here.

 We recently had the opportunity to make the famous dumplings (_jiaozi_) with my mom in the room and learned yet another small set of details to integrate into the recipe.
 So, with